Quebec: New France (1608–1763)

-The last of the four French and Indian Wars was called the Seven Years' War ("The War of the Conquest" in Quebec) and lasted from 1754 to 1763.
-In 1754, tensions escalated for control of the Ohio Valley, as authorities in New France became more aggressive in their efforts to expel British traders and colonists from the area.
+The last of the four French and Indian Wars was the Seven Years' War ("The War of the Conquest" in Quebec) and lasted from 1754 to 1763.
+In 1754, tensions escalated for control of the Ohio Valley, as authorities in New France became more aggressive in efforts to expel British traders and colonists.
 In 1754, George Washington launched a surprise attack on a group of sleeping Canadien soldiers, known as the Battle of Jumonville Glen, the first battle of the war.
-In 1755, Governor Charles Lawrence and Officer Robert Monckton ordered the forceful Deportation of the Acadians.
+In 1755, Governor Charles Lawrence and Officer Robert Monckton ordered the forceful expulsion of the Acadians.
 In 1758, on Île-Royale, British General James Wolfe besieged and captured the Fortress of Louisbourg.
 This allowed him to control access to the Gulf of St. Lawrence through the Cabot Strait.
-In 1759, he besieged Quebec for nearly three months from Île d'Orléans.
+In 1759, he besieged Quebec for three months from Île d'Orléans.
 Then, Wolfe stormed Quebec and fought against Montcalm for control of the city in the Battle of the Plains of Abraham.
 After a British victory, the king's lieutenant and Lord of Ramezay concluded the Articles of Capitulation of Quebec.
 During the spring of 1760, the Chevalier de Lévis besieged Quebec City and forced the British to entrench themselves during the Battle of Sainte-Foy.
-However, the loss of the French vessels sent to resupply New France after the fall of Quebec City during the Battle of Restigouche marked the end of France's efforts to try to retake the colony.
+However, loss of French vessels sent to resupply New France after the fall of Quebec City during the Battle of Restigouche marked the end of France's efforts to retake the colony.
 Governor Pierre de Rigaud, marquis de Vaudreuil-Cavagnial signed the Articles of Capitulation of Montreal on September 8, 1760.

 While awaiting the results of the Seven Years' War in Europe, New France was put under a British military regime led by Governor James Murray.
 In 1762, Commander Jeffery Amherst ended the French presence in Newfoundland at the Battle of Signal Hill.
-Two months later, France secretly ceded the western part of Louisiana and the Mississippi River Delta to Spain via the Treaty of Fontainebleau.
+France secretly ceded the western part of Louisiana and the Mississippi River Delta to Spain via the Treaty of Fontainebleau.
 On February 10, 1763, the Treaty of Paris concluded the war.
-With the exception of the small islands of Saint Pierre and Miquelon, France ceded its North American possessions to Great Britain.
+France ceded its North American possessions to Great Britain.
 Thus, France had put an end to New France and abandoned the remaining 60,000 Canadiens, who sided with the Catholic clergy in refusing to take an oath to the British Crown.
 The rupture from France would provoke a transformation within the descendants of the Canadiens that would eventually result in the birth of a new nation.